Crowd turns out in Philadelphia to mourn, honor Lewis Katz

 Two other passengers, two pilots and a cabin attendant also died when the Gulfstream jet rolled off the runway at takeoff and down an embankment into a gully before catching fire.

-“My father prepared me for everything in life except for this,” said Lewis Katz, his son, at the memorial.
+“My father prepared me for everything in life except for this,” said Katz's son, Drew Katz, at the memorial.

 The plane had been scheduled to fly to Atlantic City, New Jersey, after a party at the home of historian Doris Kearns Goodwin.